I love the size and shape of this ‘little wistle’ loaf

 Preheat your oven to 235 ºC / 455 ºF (at what stage you preheat your oven depends on how long it takes for your oven to heat through, some take 30 minutes, some, like ours, with stone floors take a lot longer, up to two hours.
 The preparation time from this point until the bread actually goes into the oven is a little under 2.5 hours).

-Put the poolish starter and flour (no salt and yeast yet!) in your mixing bowl and add 2/3 of the water.
+Put the poolish starter and flour (no salt and yeast yet!) in the mixing bowl of your standing mixer and add 2/3 of the water.
 Now start mixing and gradually add the rest of the water and let the dough come together.
-Mix for only one minute at this stage.
-Mix for only 1 minute until you have a shaggy mass.
+Knead for only 1 minute until you have a shaggy mass.
 Leave it in your mixing bowl, cover and leave for 30 minutes.
 This process is called ‘autolyse’.

 Take the dough out of the bowl and onto a floured work surface and do one stretch and fold (a full letter fold, left over right, right over left, bottom over top, top over bottom; see our bread movies to observe this technique if you are not familiar with it).
 Transfer to the bowl, cover and again leave to rest for 25 minutes.